 “I was so excited to see so many new faces on the trip and so many collegiate [Farm Bureau] members come and participate,” Sorenson said.
 “We owe a big thank you to the Utah Farm Bureau Board of Directors, every member of the YF&R who participated, and the County Farm Bureau presidents who embraced the experience.”

-This is just the begging of great things to come out of the YF&R program.
+This is just the beginning of great things to come out of the YF&R program.
 Be watching for more tours, experiences, and overall great connections that are sure to happen in the future.